The attractive Celosia plant from the Amaranth family goes by the common names of woolflowers, cockscomb flower and “Flamingo Feather.”

 - The ‘Sparkler’ series for dried and cut flowers.

-- ‘Jewel Box,’ a dwarf variety good for the garden where it reaches only 6 to 8 inches tall.
+- ‘Jewel Box,’ a dwarf variety is good for use in garden design where it reaches only 6″ to 8″ inches tall.

 - Fresh Look Red – a popular award-winner, grows 18″ inches tall with plumes of rosy-red flowers.

 - Bombay & Century Mix – 12″ inches long plumes in red, rose, yellow